kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks-challenges.md

 What's the problem you ask?
 Over time I noticed that _all_ webpages started to slow down the more I used them.
 Click events were being added to thousands of elements and each click caused a significant performance impact.
 Not good!

 How did I fix it?
 Clean up!
-Not only did I have to add click events, I need to remove old ones when leaving elements.
+Not only did I have to add click events, I needed to remove old ones when leaving elements.

 `QM` had lots of impact potential as it ran on all websites.
 Lots of work like this was made to ensure `QM` was completely invisible until needed.